 Epcot loves their band lineups.
 Every festival has some sort of music extravaganza meeting the needs of lines of people remembering their favorite bands of the past.
 Seriously, we’ve seen very very long lines for some of the performers, so if you’re hoping to get in on the action arrive at the America Gardens Theater a little early to scout out the line.
 Garden Rocks concerts happen on the weekends only which means you’ll be contending with the locals, pass holders and date night crowd.
 Check out this years Garden Rocks Flower and Garden Concert Series Schedule.

 Easter Eggs featuring a Disney character can be found in each country in the Epcot World Showcase.
 If you’re up for the hunt, this game comes with a map and a prize for kids (or adults) to play the around the world.
 There is also a kidcot passport for the Flower and Garden Festival that can make the kid experience extra special as you stroll from one country to the next.
 Check out our Flower and Garden with Kids post here for more details on the typical fun happenings at Epcot.

 Special Events and Tours

 The Flower and Garden Festival is included in the price of admission to Epcot, so if you have a park ticket or a make your way package you can just show up, no extra tickets needed.
 There are, however, other special events and tours that are offered during the festival for a fee, if you want to take part.
 The festival is pretty spectacular all by itself, but if you’re interested in a tour one of our favorites is the Royal Tea Garden Tour for 15 dollars a person.
 You get special teas and scones and a talk about tea gardening.
-Check out all of the special events and tours on the website.
+Check out all of the special events and tours on the Disney Flower and Garden website.

-Flower and Garden Festival Tips and Tricks
+Everything to know about the Flower and Garden Festival